Presentation

 We have extended our technology to all supervised and deep learning algorithms, the main theoretical bottleneck having been successfully overcome.
 We are also aiming to implement our algorithms on hardware (SoC).

-• Implementation in an HSM containing the keys and the encryption logic (the HSM contains strong anti-tampering mechanisms).
+- Implementation in an HSM containing the keys and the encryption logic (the HSM contains strong anti-tampering mechanisms).

-• Deployment of the HSM on behalf of the customer in a secure zone, in two possible use-cases
+- Deployment of the HSM on behalf of the customer in a secure zone, in two possible use-cases

-• the HSM is on the customer’s premises, and once protected (black traffic) data is transferred to the cloud provider for ML/BD/DL processing (Figure 1)
+- the HSM is on the customer’s premises, and once protected (black traffic) data is transferred to the cloud provider for ML/BD/DL processing (Figure 1)

-Figure 1 - the HSM is deployed directly at the cloud provider in a secure zone under customer’s control.
-The security of this scenario relies on the security and trust of the data encapsulation mechanism (SSH, TLS) used to send data to the HSM (figure 2).
+- the HSM is deployed directly at the cloud provider in a secure zone under customer’s control.
+The security of this scenario relies on the security and

 In parallel with this R&D and industrialization work, we are studying the best way to protect the intellectual property of our technology (patentable, copyrightable or managing as trade secrets).
 The choice we make will determine whether we publish all or part of our technology.
+We are interested in finding industrial collaborations or technology transfer.

-Evaluation for Deep Learning We have just succeeded to train neural networks on data encrypted with HDAS.
+We have just succeeded to train neural networks on data encrypted with HDAS.
 For sake of validation, we have considered the Fashion MNIST dataset which is a drop-in replacement of the MNIST dataset.
-More exactly it is a dataset of Zalendo’s article images consisting of a training set of 60,000 examples and a test set of 10,000 examples.
+More exactly it is a dataset of Zalando’s article images consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.

 In order to test HAI on Neural Network, we apply the Tensorflow/Keras deep learning technique proposed by Aurélien Géron in his book ``Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow’’ (3rd edition, chapter 10, Section Implementing MLPs with Keras).
 We did not tune the proposed algorithm with specific parameters yet.
 We just applied the algorithm on the HDAS-encrypted Fashion-MNIST dataset with the same parameters.